-Sea cucumber has not been shown to treat cancer in humans.
+Sea cucumber has not been shown to prevent or treat cancer.

 Sea cucumber is a marine invertebrate related to sea urchins and star fish.
 It is dried and used in soups and other dishes and is considered a delicacy in Asian countries.
 Sea cucumber is used in traditional Chinese medicine to treat fatigue, impotence, constipation, frequent urination, and joint pain.
 It is also a rich source of chondroitin sulfate, commonly used for arthritis.
 There are no reports of adverse effects from use of sea cucumber.